Check other networks

 What's going on with the T-Mobile and Sprint merger?

-While the merger is approved by the Federal Communications Commission (FCC) and the Department of Justice, the merger is facing a legal challenge from 16 states concerned about rising prices for consumers.
+While the merger has been reluctantly approved by the Federal Communications Commission (FCC) and the Department of Justice, the merger is facing a legal challenge from 16 states concerned about rising prices for consumers.

 T-Mobile says its 5G network capacity will increase by 14x if the merger goes through.
 It certainly seems clear that T-Mobile's 5G rollout plans are contingent on the merger going ahead.